Zolnouri/Approximate-policy-mirror-descent/README.md

 The third metric is expected entropy, which quantifies the entropy of each obtained policy, allowing us to compare the relative degree of exploration across setups.
-The final metric evaluates the distribution mismatch between steady-state distribution of optimal policy and returned policies, as described in (3.4), offering insights into how closely these two distributions over state space align.
+The final metric evaluates the distribution mismatch between steady-state distribution of optimal policy and returned policies, offering insights into how closely these two distributions over state space align.

-For more information refer to the uploaded pdf file "Mirror Descent Methods in Reinforcement Learning", for information regarding the experimental setup, see chapter 6.